hujhax/austin-improv-wiki/List of Austin Improv Jams and Mixers.md

 * Every Sunday at 5pm, Excused Absence Comedy, the youth program at [[ColdTowne Theater]], hosts a jam for kids and teens.
 * Every Sunday at 6pm, the [[Fallout Theater]] hosts *[[Student Union]]*.
 * Every Wednesday at 7pm, the [[Hideout Theatre]] hosts a student jam at the [[Hideout Studios]], 2505 E 6th.
-* Every Friday at 7pm, [[Drew Wesely]] leads [[Drew's Improv Gym]], a coached long-form improv jam at Austin Rec Center, 1301 Shoal Creek Blvd.
-Donations accepted.
+* Every Friday at 7pm, [[Drew Wesely]] leads [[Drew's Improv Gym]], a coached long-form improv jam at ColdTowne Conservatory, 6929 Airport Blvd., Donations accepted.

 ### Monthly
 * The first Sunday of the month at 6pm, [[The Institution Theater]] hosts *[[The Rubber Room]]*, featuring an open jam and faculty show.
 * The first Tuesday of the month at 8:30pm, [[ColdTowne Theater]] hosts a student/teacher jam.
 A mixer (often with complimentary beers) precedes it at 8pm.